cgriffith-4243/trivia-api/README.md

 4) Search for questions based on a text query string.
 5) Play the quiz game, randomizing either all questions or within a specific category.

-This project is from the Udacity Full Staack Nanodegree program.
+This project is from the [`Udacity Full Stack Web Developer Nanodegree`](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd0044) program. program.

 ## Documentation